MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 1) **Avoid use of [LINQ](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/linq/getting-started-with-linq)**

-    Although LINQ can be clean and easy to read and write, it generally requires much more computation and particularly more memory allocation than writing the algorithm out manually.
+    Although LINQ can be clean and easy to read and write, it generally requires more computation and memory than if you wrote the algorithm manually.

     ```CS
     // Example Code